Log in

 Sworn Written Statement

-According to Cabinet for Health and Family Services during a public meeting in 2017, it’s up to each school/school district to decide if they will accept a written statement (as provided for in KRS 214.036), the official form that CHFS provides (EPID 230A), or both.
-Some parents/guardians turn in their own written statement signed in front of a notary.
-You do NOT have to explain your beliefs or state what religion you follow.
+According to Cabinet for Health and Family Services during a public meeting in 2017, it’s up to each school/school district to decide which they will accept: a written statement (as provided for in KRS 214.036), the official form that CHFS provides (EPID 230A), or either.

 Here is a sample written statement: SAMPLE STATEMENT